-NISTIR 8286 provides an example of the process described by the NIST Cybersecurity Framework [5], which includes a set of activities that consider the five functions:
+IR 8286 provides an example of the process described by the Cybersecurity Framework [9], which includes a set of activities that consider the six functions:

-- 1. Identify what assets are important for achieving enterprise objectives. - 2.
-Protect those assets from known threats and vulnerabilities. - 3.
-Detect risk events on those assets in an efficient and effective manner. - 4.
-Respond to such risk events rapidly and effectively. - 5.
+- 1. Govern the organization's cybersecurity risk management strategy, expectations, and policy for its assets. - 2.
+Identify what assets are important for achieving enterprise objectives. - 3.
+Protect those assets from known threats and vulnerabilities. - 4.
+Detect risk events on those assets in an efficient and effective manner.

+- 5. Respond to such risk events rapidly and effectively. - 6.
 Recover from any disruptions in accordance with enterprise strategy.

 The framework decomposes the functions into categories, each of which is further described in terms of strategic and tactical outcomes (subcategories).
 For each subcategory, the framework recommends the creation of profile artifacts that document the current and desired (or target) policies, processes, and practices.
 By documenting the "as-is" outcomes, organizations can consider potential risk implications, including potential threat events.
 That information will later help develop target state profiles for managing risk as directed by risk appetite and risk tolerance statements.
-More detail about this process is described in NISTIR 8286C.
+More detail about this process is described in IR 8286C.
 Table 6 provides an example excerpt from a current profile with example threat considerations.